southern-belize-tours/AIML/README.md

 # 🤖 AIML
-Public Repo of AI/ML projects and Kaggle Competitions undertaken
+Public Repo of AI/ML projects, Kaggle Competitions, and self-learning undertaken

 ## Summary
 The work done in this repository is exclusively authored by Ian Feekes, who can be contacted via the following: